 The creation in 2015 of a permanent Conference website enabled a central archive of the Conference’s documentation to be established and maintained.

 In 2015, the Executive Committee established a new transparent and competitive process for selecting hosts.
-Each hosting proposal is assessed against a published set of criteria which includes a recognition of the desirability of progressively moving the Conference around different geographic locations.
+Each hosting proposal is assessed against a published set of criteria which recognises the desirability of progressively moving the Conference around different geographic locations.
 The host of the 38th Conference was the first to be selected in this way with the Conference being held, for the first time, in North Africa.

-After 38 years, the Conference now has 115 member authorities.
+After 40 years, the Conference now has more than 110 member authorities.
 It strives to achieve the vision of an environment in which privacy and data protection authorities around the world are able effectively to act to fulfil their mandates, both individually and in concert, through diffusion of knowledge and supportive connections.

 A list of all previous Conferences –

 40th International Conference – Brussels, Belgium/Sofia, Bulgaria, 2018

 39th International Conference – Hong Kong, 2017

 36th International Conference – Fort Balaclava, Mauritius, 2014

 34th International Conference – Punta del Este/ Canelones, Uruguay, 2012

 33rd International Conference – Mexico City, Mexico, 2011